-Suzanne Willey has a Child Panel Accreditation.
+Shannon Bateson has a Child Panel Accreditation.
 Law Society accredited children lawyers are specialists in dealing with the areas of the law related to children.

 They can help with matters including:

-working out arrangements for children during a divorce.
+- Working out arrangements for children during a divorce.

-helping you with child support issues child residence issues family breakdowns your rights to see your children child protection
+- Helping you with child support issues, child residence issues, family breakdowns, your rights to see your children, child protection.

-what to do when you think a child’s at risk adopting a child the legal rights of children
+- What to do when you think a child’s at risk adopting a child the legal rights of children

 Our accredited Children Law specialists can support: Children/Adults/Guardians whose children are ‘at risk’ or have been taken into care.